Baiada Institute Incubator Competition

 - Third place: $5,000

 - A certain amount of free, in-kind legal, accounting, and other services will be provided to the winners.
-Details of those services will be announced during the final-round period.
+Details of those services will be announced.

-- Resident space in the Baiada Institute will be made available for up to one year for the top three teams.
+- Resident space in the Baiada Institute will be available for the top three teams.

 Specialty prizes (awarded at the discretion of the Baiada Institute)